Alok-Rajawat/dota2draft/README.md

 ==============

 ## Introduction
-Dota 2 Draft is a web application to simulate the drafting sequence of Dota 2 for Captain's Mode and Captain's Draft.
+Web application to simulate the drafting sequence of Dota 2 for Captain's Mode and Captain's Draft.
 The web site is designed for people to practice the sequence with friends or strangers.

 ## Deployment
 A running version of dota 2 draft is currently hosted at [http://dota2draft.the-cluster.org](http://dota2draft.the-cluster.org) and [http://dota2draft.net](http://dota2draft.net).
+If the website is down, feel free to poke me on twitter [@Philaeux](https://twitter.com/philaeux) or by mail [philaeux@the-cluster.org](philaeux@the-cluster.org).

 ## Code